Lenora Fulani: Electoral politics

-In the 2001 New York City mayoral election, Fulani endorsed the Republican candidate Michael Bloomberg and organized city members of the IP to work for his campaign.
-Bloomberg, once elected, approved an $8.7 million municipal bond to provide financing for Fulani and Newman to build a new headquarters for their youth program, theater, and telemarketing center.
+During the 2000 presidential election, Fulani surprisingly endorsed Pat Buchanan, who was then running on the Reform Party ticket.
 In the municipal election of 2003, Fulani was among those who endorsed Bloomberg's proposed amendment to the New York City Charter to establish nonpartisan elections.
 Although Bloomberg spent $7 million of his own money to promote the amendment, voters rejected it.

 In September 2005, the State Executive Committee of the Independence Party of New York dropped Fulani and other members from the New York City chapter.
 That was part of a fierce power struggle that brewed between members from Upstate New York and Long Island, and Newman, Fulani, and the other members based in New York City.
 Most party members were disaffected by the ideology of Newman and Fulani.
-The party's state chairman, Frank MacKay, a former ally of Fulani, claimed the action to have followed Fulani's refusal to repudiate an earlier statement that many considered to be anti-Semitic.
+The party's state chairman, Frank MacKay, a former ally of Fulani, claimed the action to have followed Fulani's refusal to repudiate an earlier statement that many considered to be antisemitic.
 According to The New York Times, "In 1989, Dr. Fulani wrote that the Jews 'had to sell their souls to acquire Israel' and had to 'function as mass murderers of people of color' to stay there."
 She refused to disavow these comments in 2005.
-Fulani said that she did not intend the statement as anti-Semitic but wanted to raise issues that she believed needed to be explored.
+Fulani said that she did not intend the statement as antisemitic but wanted to raise issues that she believed needed to be explored.
 She has, however, since repudiated the remarks, which she characterized as "excessive" and publicly apologized to "any people who had been hurt by them."

-Citing the "anti-Semitism" allegations, Independence Party State chairman Frank MacKay initiated proceedings to have nearly 200 Independence Party members in New York City expelled from the party.
+Citing the antisemitism allegations, Independence Party State chairman Frank MacKay initiated proceedings to have nearly 200 Independence Party members in New York City expelled from the party.
 Each case that MacKay brought to the New York State Supreme Court was dismissed.
 In one instance, Manhattan Supreme Court Justice Emily Jane Goodman wrote that the charges were "more political than philosophical."

 Fulani formed a coalition to organize Independence Party support for the re-election campaign of Bloomberg.
 The local press described the coalition as composed of "union officials, clergy, sanitation workers, police officers, firefighters, district leaders and others who work at the grassroots level."
 Spirited defenses of Fulani have appeared in the city's black press; writing in the Amsterdam News, columnist Richard Carter wrote "there is little doubt that the main reason for the negative press, which, by the way, is not unusual for this brilliant, outspoken political strategist, is because she is a strong, no-nonsense Black woman.
 So strong she makes the city's political establishment and lockstep white news media nervous."